torvalds/linux/Documentation/filesystems/path-lookup.rst

 ``DCACHE_MOUNTED``
 ~~~~~~~~~~~~~~~~~~

 This flag is set on every dentry that is mounted on.
-As Linux
+As GNU/Linux
 supports multiple filesystem namespaces, it is possible that the
 dentry may not be mounted on in *this* namespace, just in some
 other.
 So this flag is seen as a hint, not a promise.